KALYANKUMAR13/Ansible-lab/Day-03/README.md

 - remote_user -> like ubuntu user, root user
 - tasks -> to execute which tasks need to be done in the server

+Modules are the one, which will execute the task, There are different types of modules, like shell,

+In the state, present means - install and absent means uninstall